 Dermatologists and allergists agree that it’s better to use cosmetics made from natural ingredients.
 Beauty and body care products containing chemicals are a real health hazard in the long term because they penetrate the skin’s barrier.
 To avoid endocrine disruptors and other synthetic and petrochemical products, focus on the labels: silicones, phthalates, phenoxyethanol, formaldehyde, surfactants and even dyes and UV filters should not be included in the formula of a clean fragrance or clean beauty products.
 To enjoy an incredible scent in total safety, it’s best to opt for a clean perfume.

 Is a natural perfume organic and is an organic perfume always natural?
 It’s hard not to feel a little lost when buying perfume.
 Read on to find out what’s true and what’s not.

 Certification for organic perfumes

 Don’t be fooled: a natural perfume isn’t necessarily organic.
-To receive COSMOS (COSMetic Organic and Natural Standard) certification and to be recognized as an organic, natural cosmetic, a perfume’s composition must meet certain criteria:
+An organic perfume is made using organic essential oils.
+To receive COSMOS (COSMetic Organic and Natural Standard) certification and to be recognized as a certified organic, natural cosmetic, a perfume’s composition must meet certain criteria: